 Now, how does Ultra-Fresh fair against odor-causing bacteria that are so stinky, they trigger your gag reflex?

-The chart below demonstrates how an antibacterial sponge performs over time and after use.
+The photos below demonstrates how an antibacterial sponge performs over time and after use.

 The same amount of bacteria were added to an antimicrobial sponge and also a sponge without an antimicrobial treatment.